cepthomas/Nebulator/README.md

-# What This Is  TODO1 fix all this
+# What This Is  TODO1 fix all this - or make into full example file?

 - Most music software uses piano roll midi editors.
 This is an alternative - writing scripts to generate sounds.
 - C# makes a reasonable scripting language, given that we have the compiler available to us at run time.